 I grew up in New England, where as a kid, the thought of snow for Christmas made me downright giddy.
 I’d trek through the woods for hours with all or any of our 5 dogs to gather things to create with and come home to a warm fireplace.
 I now live in the Arizona desert where the holidays mean sunshine and blue skies.
 I still use a lot of elements from nature when I decorate for Christmas and want to show you a snowy pine cone DIY in 3 easy steps.

-I painted some of the cones so they were just tipped with white as though kissed by a frost (I’ve obviously been listening to too many Christmas carols already!).
-They others I partially painted or did a full on brush, as though a blizzard had blown through.
-Using 3 different types of crystal glitter give them a different look too.
+I painted some of the cones so they were just tipped with white as though kissed by a frost ( obviously I’ve been listening to too many Christmas carols already!).
+The others I partially painted or did a full on brush, as though a blizzard had blown through.
+Using 3 different types of crystal glitter gives them all a different look too.

 Snowy, glittered pine cones in 3 easy steps:

 The materials used:

 Pine cones.
 I foraged mine here in AZ & also in CA but you can find them in craft stores & also online.